USAJOBS/Help/how-to/application/status.md

 ## What if I don’t see the link to track the application?
 If you don't see the **Track this application** link, [contact the agency point of contact on the job announcement](../agency/contact/).

-An application status is only available if you submit your resume through USAJOBS using the **Apply** button.
-We can't track your application if you submitted it to an agency website or any other method such as fax, email, or mail.
+Application status is only available if you start your resume in USAJOBS using the **Apply** button.
+We can't track your application if you start it at an agency website or any other method such as fax, email or mail.

 ## What is a job status?

-A job status tells you where the job is in the hiring process—whether a hiring agency is accepting applications, reviewing applications, has completed the hiring process, or canceled the job.
+A job status tells you where the job is in the hiring process—whether a hiring agency is accepting applications, reviewing applications, has completed the hiring process or canceled the job.

 **Accepting applications**